 Basic maintenance is the same for each stove type.
 You can maintain your stove by wiping it down after every time you cook.
 Make sure the stove is completely off and that it is no longer producing any heat before you wipe it down.

 You should contact the manufacturer directly if you have any concern about an appliance.
-There should be a 1-800 number, or website, on the manual or on a DVD in the house pack you receive when you move into your new home.
+There should also be a contact number or website in the manual or on a DVD in the house pack you receive when you move into your new home.
 The manufacturer of the appliance should be up to date with your warranty information and able to help you.